acquia/blt/readme/memcache.md

 ## Local Development

-The below has been tested with DrupalVM as configured through BLT's `blt vm` command, but should work for most CI environments where the memcache backend is localhost on port 11211.
+The below has been tested with DrupalVM as configured through BLT's `blt vm` command, but should also work for most CI environments where the memcache backend is localhost on port 11211.
 Note: the below example code will likely be modified after [#2766509](https://www.drupal.org/node/2766509) is landed in Drupal core.

-Add the below statements to an environments `local.settings.php` file after the database configuration settings.
+Add the below statements to an environment's `local.settings.php` file after the database configuration settings.
 Note that the below differs slightly from the version BLT provides for use with Acquia Cloud.

 ```
 // Note that this connects the database, so has to go after any